snowy615/digital-systems/schematics/README.md

 The [nRF51822](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF51822) contains an implementation of the processor core that runs with a 16MHz clock, together with 16kB of RAM and 256kB of read-only flash memory.
 It also contains several peripheral interfaces, including a UART, bus interfaces for I2C and SPI, a hardware random number generator, and a 2.4GHz radio interface.
 The processor has the single-cycle multiplier option.
 - [Product specification](NRF51822-product-spec.pdf) for the nRF51822, containing the mechanical and electrical parts of the datasheet ([source](http://infocenter.nordicsemi.com/pdf/nRF51822_PS_v3.1.pdf)).
 - [Reference manual](NRF51822-ref-manual.pdf) for the nRF51822, containing detailed programming information for the peripheral interfaces ([source](http://infocenter.nordicsemi.com/pdf/nRF51_RM_v3.0.pdf)).
+  - You can figure out how to use peripherals, like UART or GPIO, using this doc.
 - A sneak peek at the [nRF58122 die](https://spivey.oriel.ox.ac.uk/corner/NRF51822_die_shot_(Digital_Systems)).

 ## micro:bit board